Custom package

 If True, old and new will be present as str.

-changed_user_volume
+property changed_user_volume

 Whether a participant’s volume in a call has been changed.